Interested in an experiential opportunity at UMTRI? Contact: Jingwen Hu (firstname.lastname@example.org)

 Community College Summer Fellowship Program (CCSFP): The UROP program also sponsors the CCSFP, at 10-week paid internship for sophomores and juniors currently enrolled in community colleges who are interested in transferring to UM.

 Independent Research: Students can perform research at UMTRI for credit at either the undergraduate or graduate level.
-Current opportunities for independent research topics

 Visiting Scholars: Researchers with academic appointments at other universities can spend a year working with UMTRI researchers.
 Funding is provided by the guest institution.
 Opportunities are also available for visiting PhD students.